mvsoom/gedankenpolizei/README.md

 > *I be me, you be the thought police*

 **gedankenpolizei** is an experiment where you get to observe a continuous stream of consciousness from an AI, in real-time.
-The video shows a demo of the code and is completely unscripted and in real time.
-This is part of research into more relatable NPCs (non-playable characters) that are aware of their environment.
+The project simulates a hurried, frantic inner monologue that we sometimes find ourselves having.
+The AI has *continuous vision* (but it can't hear) and might comment on what it sees, or it might choose to ignore it altogether.

-The code simulates a hurried, frantic inner monologue that we sometimes find ourselves having.
-The AI has sight (but it can't hear) and might comment on what it sees, or it might choose to ignore it altogether.
+The videos on this page are completely unscripted and in realtime.
+Making AIs understand and react to what they can see around themselves in realtime is part of ongoing research into more relatable NPCs (non-playable characters) that are aware of their environment.

 You are the judge of the inner thoughts of a "sentient" simulacrum ... a dystopian visualization of the thought police creeping ever closer to our deepest thoughts.
 I mean, that's dark, but also serious fun when you have it running in the background.
 Plus you finally found a new excuse to use `lolcat` :)